Quinn Tupaea: Waikato

 In May 2018, Waikato signed Tupaea for their 2018 Mitre 10 Cup season at 19 years old.
 He made his first professional team debut when he made the match-day fifteen at centre during the opening match against Manawatu at Central Energy Trust Arena.
-Tupaea became a regular starter, starting in eleven from twelve appearences and scoring seven tries.
+Tupaea became a regular starter, starting in eleven from twelve appearances and scoring seven tries.
 He also was a part of Waikato's historic Ranfurly Shield victory over Taranaki and their impressive top of the table finish.
 Tupaea finished sixth equal as leading try scorer in the Mitre 10 Cup, including scoring a brace of tries against Bay of Plenty and Northland.
 At seasons end, he achieved championship success after defeating Otago in order to gain promotion back into the top division and was awarded Emerging Player of the Year at the Waikato Rugby awards.

 In an ultimately disappointing 2019 Mitre 10 Cup season for Waikato, in which the team narrowly avoided relegation to the Championship, Tupaea was a standout player for both Waikato and among all of the Mitre 10 Cup players.
 He proved to be one of the most consistently high performing centres in the competition, finishing 5th on the try-scoring table, with 7 tries in 9 games.